Amanuddin1099/Amanuddin1099/README.md

 - 👋 Hi, I’m @Amanuddin1099
 - 👀 I’m interested in Software development.
 - 🌱 I’m currently learning all the stuff needed for Software development.
-- 💞️ I’m looking to collaborate on Top 10 Company in the World
+- 💞️ I’m looking to collaborate on Any one of top 10 Company in the World
 - 📫 How to reach me to my Email.

 <!---